sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 == Calling Groups from GAP ==

-GAP is a system... explain..
-explanation of what we are doing (calling GAP), what gap is and what its limitations are
+GAP is a system...explanation of what we are doing (calling GAP), what gap is and what its limitations are

-We rely heavily on the SmallGroup and AllSmallGroups GAP commands within this page.
-The documentation for these can be found in the GAP System website.
+We rely heavily on the Small Group and All Small Groups GAP commands within this page.
+The documentation for these can be found on the GAP System website.

 === Group of Order n ===